 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
-Dr. Leon, Dr. Vega, Dr. Mapula, Dr. Obeso or Dr. Luna is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”
+Dr. Leon, Dr. Obeso, Dr. Gutierrez, Dr. Tavera, Dr. Garcia or Dr. Tornez is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”

 Advantages to patients include:

 - Treatment is completed when you are in a more relaxed mood.

 - You will have less difficulty sitting through a lengthy procedure.

 - Multiple treatments and full mouth restorations can occur at during the same visit.

 The most commonly prescribed dental related drugs that treat anxiety belong to the “benzodiazepine” family.
 Drugs such as Valium, Halcion, Xanax, or Ativan.
 These drugs decrease anxiety by binding and toning down activity within “fear” receptors in the brain.

 There are two different types of Benzodiazepines:

 - Sedative-Hypnotics: These drugs induce calm, including drowsiness and even sleep.
 This sleep state is actually a form of hypnosis which is a form of physiological sleep.